GSA/ficam-federation/_plan/00_index.md

 * Significant cost reductions for IT infrastructure
 * Significate cost reductions in internal identity and access services

-## Transition to Federation -- Things To Consider:
+## Federation Transition: Things To Consider

 * How extensive is your interface with your customers (e.g., many externally facing websites)?
 * How many mission-critical agency applications does your agency own?
 * Budget and funding sources
-* Size of your stakeholder community
+* Stakeholder buy-in
 * Policy compliance
 * Reporting requirements

-Below are some helpful checklists and actions you can take to plan your Federation Project.
+Below are some helpful actions you can take to plan your Federation Project.

 ## <span style="color: #0C5C89">**Federation Project Checklist**</span>